sage-code/eve/manual/concepts.md

 ```

 ## Variables
 A variable is represented by an identifier, and is associated to a type.
-Variable can be changed during the execution of the program using modifier operators { :=, +=, *=, /= ...}.
+Variables can be changed during the execution of the program using modifier operators { :=, +=, *=, /= ...}.
+Conceptual variables are native types or references to composite types.

 **patterns:**
 ```